jnagykuhlen/SmoothGL/README.md

 # How to build

 SmoothGL was developed using Visual Studio 2015, but should be compatible with other versions of Visual Studio as well.
-It depends on the *OpenTK.dll*, which needs to be copied to the *SmoothGL/External/OpenTK/Debug/* and the *SmoothGL/External/OpenTK/Release/* directories with corresponding build configuration.
-The [source code of OpenTK](https://github.com/opentk/opentk) can be cloned from GitHub and manually compiled, or alternatively, OpenTK is also [available as NuGet package](http://www.nuget.org/packages/OpenTK/).
+It depends on the *OpenTK.dll*, which is referenced as [NuGet package](http://www.nuget.org/packages/OpenTK/).
 In order to use the features provided by SmoothGL, a graphics card that supports at least OpenGL version 3.3 is required (OpenGL version 4.0 for tessellation shaders).

 # Code structure